-Let’s look at each of these factors in making your deployment as smooth as possible.
+Let’s look at each of these factors in making your deployment as smooth as possible by focusing on pre-deployment readiness.

 1. Clarify Your Goals

-There is a reason that your firm has chosen to move from whatever type of supply chain system you’re currently using to an Ariba solution.
-It’s important to determine what it is you want to accomplish, so your consulting partner can focus on helping you achieve that goal.
-For example, in Sourcing it could be one of several objectives, such as standardizing the process, making sourcing agents more self-sufficient, speeding up the process, etc. In Contracts it might be how you want to use the tool – as a simple repository, or as a more complex solution with full contract management.
+There is a reason that your firm has chosen to move to an Ariba solution.
+It’s important to determine what it is you want to accomplish with that solution, so your consulting partner can focus on helping you achieve that goal.
+For example, in Sourcing it could be standardizing the process, making sourcing agents more self-sufficient, speeding up the process, etc. In Contracts it might be how you want to use the tool – as a simple repository, or as a more complex solution with full contract management.

 Knowing what your end goal is and communicating that to your Ariba partner before the project start date helps them to home in on exactly what they need to do to help you reach that goal from Day One, which saves valuable time in the long run.